cs1302uga/cs1302-ce14/README.md

 1. Compile *all* of the code, including your modified `Utility` class, using `bin` as the default package for compiled code.
 Make sure you compile the classes in the proper order considering the dependencies.
-   If you encounter any compilation errors:
+   If you encounter any compilation errors, then fix them as you go.
+Be sure to note interesting errors in your notes for future reference.

-   1. Look at the first error reported by `javac`;
-   1. Write the error down in your notes;
-   1. Fix the error in the code using type casting;
-   1. Recompile;
-   1. Note the fix in your notes; then
-   1. Repeat as needed.

 1. Write and document a `Driver` class in the `cs1302.ce14` package.
 The `main` method should adaquately demonstrate that your `nullCheck` method only accepts references that are either all